-The newly renovated Lafayette Hall includes a new welcome center, student services office, restored art studio and the expansion of the school library and science labs.
+The renovated Lafayette Hall includes a new Welcome Center, student services office, restored art studio and the expansion of the school library and science labs.

 Housatonic is accredited by the New England Commission on Higher Education and the Connecticut Board of Regents for Higher Education.

 In response to community and student needs, Housatonic offers associate degree programs in preparation for transfer to four-year institutions, as well as occupationally-oriented associate degree and certificate programs.
 Short-term, non-credit courses, seminars and workshops, as well as targeted student services help meet community and personal enrichment needs.
 These programs prepare students for employment, and advancement in business, industry, manufacturing, health services, fine arts, theater, digital media, early childhood education, natural sciences, computer arts and information systems, and human services.
 The college also assists local businesses and institutions to train and update the skills of their workers.